TheDhejavu/logical-clocks-rs/README.md

 # logical-clocks-rs

 A logical clock is a mechanism for capturing chronological and causal relationships in a distributed system.
-This `crate` provides an implementation of Lamport clocks, which are a type of logical clock used to order events in a distributed system.
+This `crate` provides an implementation of `Lamport Clock`, `Vector Clock`, which are a type of logical clock used to order events in a distributed system.

-## Lamport Time
+## Lamport Clock

 ### Overview